-Check out these ideas and links to help you get social from a distance during COVID-19 social restrictions.
+These ideas and links may help you get social from a distance if COVID-19 physical distance restrictions are in force.

 Every effort is made to keep this information up to date.
 Please send any issues or suggestions to firstname.lastname@example.org